 Maama Mai

-Mata ‘oe La’a
+Mata ‘oe La’

-Huelo ‘oe …
+Huelo ‘oe la’a

 OIREP

-TSEP
+TREP

 Village network

-Etc
+TEC Concessionaire reset

+Etc (to get complete list from TPL)

 The RE penetration is now at about 11%, indications are that the target will be achieved by the end of 2020, thanks to a number of major donor-funded projects that are currently underway, including a 6 MW IPP solar farm, wind farms and battery storage.
-Losses have been reduced from x to y.
+Network Losses have been reduced from 18% to 10%.

-3. The government’s and Tonga Power’s effort to keep the power tariff stable through absorbing the rising fuel costs is gratefully acknowledged.
+3. The government’s and Tonga Power’s effort to keep the power tariff more affordable through managing the rising fuel costs is gratefully acknowledged.

 4. The gains that Tonga can achieve from its renewable energy developments can be easily lost through increases in fuel prices.
-The pursuit of the means to lower fuel prices, through the Tank Farm and MR tanker projects should be actively pursued hand-in-hand with the renewable energy targets during Phase 1 and in Phase 2 when the Energy Bill has been enacted.
+The pursuit of the means to lower fuel prices, through the Tank Farm and MR tanker projects should be actively pursued by 2020 hand-in-hand with the renewable energy targets during Phase 1 and in Phase 2 when the Energy Bill has been enacted.

-5. The focus of the TERM to date has been based on decarbonizing the electricity sector which only account for 25% of Tonga’s fossil fuel consumption.
-There is a need to at the non-electricity sectors during Phase 2 and during the TERM Plus: 2020 – 2030 if the 70% RE by 2030 is t be achieved.
+5. The focus of the TERM to date has been based on decarbonizing the electricity sector which only account for approximately 25% of Tonga’s fossil fuel consumption.
+There is a need to include the non-electricity sectors during Phase 2 and during the TERM Plus: 2020 – 2030 if the 70% RE by 2030 is to be achieved.
 This would include addressing the fossil fuel consumption in the transport sector and exploring alternatives to electricity consumption in cooling and water heating.

-6. There is a need for support to draft the TERM Plus: 2020 – 2030 to be a more comprehensive documents with a clearly identified investment plan and costings on how to achieve the target with its associated socio-economic costs and benefits.
+6. There is a draft TOR for TERM Plus: 2020 – 2030 submitted to the EU Delegation for evaluation and finalisation by 2020.
+The TERM Plus (2020 - 2030) is a more comprehensive document with a clearly identified investment plan and costings on how to achieve the target with its associated socio-economic costs and benefits.
 This should include clear investments and activities on addressing Tonga petroleum supply and demand logistics and costs.

 Private Sector

-Lack of capacity building and training participantion from private sector to REEE courses.
+Lack of capacity building and training participation from private sector to REEE courses.
 Lack of practical courses offered.
 Formalise ‘bush’ electicians.

 NGOs

-Need for more awareness programs in communities on REEE and main documents such as TERM.
-Need for docuemnts be translated into the Venacular .
+Need for more awareness programs in communities on REEE and main documents such as TERM to be distributed.
+Need for documents be translated into the Venacular .
 Need for government to persist exploring cheaper source of energy for vulnerable communities.
 Need to explore energy efficient appliances.

+Recommendation;

+That MEIDECC consider issues highlighted by Private Sector and NGOs

+TEC to deal with licensing issues

 KEY TAKEAWAYS FOR DAY 2

 1. Though the PCREEE is focusing on the private sector, there is a limit to what it can contribute to the TERM given it a not a donor and the regional coverage of its service delivery.